 Brian’s mother had signed him up for a workshop hoping that he would enjoy it, but when she dropped him off, Brian refused to enter the room.
 After an instructor came out and spoke with him, a deal was made.
 Brian would join and watch (from a chair in the corner, he was adamant), and as the class progressed, the instructor would see if he wanted to join in—but if he didn’t want to, that was his choice and it was OK.
 So Brian took a seat in the corner and didn’t say a word or make a move that first class, but when he returned the following week, he moved his chair closer to the circle of his fellow students.
 When the group began a game of “Pass the Hat,” he accepted the police hat from another student who had just shouted the line “Don’t move!”
 Putting it on, Brian whispered, “freeze.”
 He continued to make progress, as he found more enjoyment from activities where he was encouraged to do it his way.
 His smile grew week by week, and his laughter got louder every time a new friend joined in.
 When his mother dropped him off before the final performance, she shared, “He has been shouting his lines rehearsing with me all week getting ready to perform with his friends today!
 He is so excited.”

 People of all abilities—adults, youth, kids—are often stopped from trying new things by their hang-ups, fears, or things they can’t control.
-For those on the autism spectrum, theatre presents a welcoming stage where what is unique about us is applauded and independent choice is encouraged.
-With the added benefits of improving social skills, self-worth, and quality-of-life, theatre therapy offers a safe space to have experiences that “challenges” or “special needs” have no say in!
+For those on the autism spectrum, the theatre presents a welcoming stage where what is unique about us is applauded and independent choice is encouraged.
+With the added benefits of improving social skills, self-worth, and quality of life, theatre therapy offers a safe space to have experiences that “challenges” or “special needs” have no say in!

 In theatre, “the 4th wall” refers to the invisible “wall” separating the actors onstage and the audience watching the action.
 4th Wall Theatre Company, founded by Katie Mann and Annie Klark and headquartered in Livonia, MI, derives its name from our mission to use theatre as a form of therapy to help improve communication, socialization, and behavioral skills.
 4th Wall aims to break down the barriers to theatre arts for children and young adults with special needs.